smartsdk/guided-tour/docs/platform/swarmcluster.md

 Once the host is up you can export the settings.
 The settings are useful if you want to manage the host using the `docker-machine` tool.
 You can also use the setting to connect to the host directly using `ssh`.
+Go to "Infrastructure -> Hosts" and click in "Machine Config" as shown below.
+Notice the IP address of the host whose config you are downloading.

 ![img](./images/07-host-added-02-machine-config-download.png
 "Add hosts configuration details")

 For the ssh connection see the following example.
-Extract the settings.
+Extract the downloaded settings file.

     user@localhost tar xvzf h1.tar.gz
     f92db4d8-5b28-44d8-ae54-7fcb823e2e4a